ronshapiro/talmud.page/README.md

   - Steinsaltz is a first-class translation and not just a regular commentary.
 View the Steinsaltz Hebrew translation side by side with the Talmud and/or the Steinsaltz English translation
 - Visual spacing for sugyot (as delineated by Steinsaltz)
 - Expands common abbreviations in Jastrow
+- Strips printers' formatting that is less relevant for digital contexts, like גמ' and מתני'

 ## Feedback